Our process in detail

 Part 1/3: filtering interface, basic stats visualization, time series injury count modeling and forecasting, and report inspection.

-Part 2/3: word co-occurence networks, keyphrase extraction, report ranking, word clouds.
+Part 2/3: word co-occurrence networks, keyphrase extraction, report ranking, word clouds.

 Part 3/3: attribute co-occurrence networks.